Portrait Julie: rules and self-acceptance

 Do you have a piece of advice or a mantra you'd like to share?

-My mantra since I was a teenager started with a joke with my father: "soi toi-même" ("yourself yourself"), which I used to write all over the walls.
-I was tagging when I was 11, I was a bit of a rebel.
+"Well, my mantra since I was a teenager started from a joke with my father, it was "soi toi-même", which I wrote all over the walls, I was tagging when I was 11, I was a bit of a rebel.
 I wrote that everywhere for years, it was also part of my pseudonyms on forums, I had little letters to say "soi toi-même".
-In fact, I've come to realize that I never applied lmyself until two or three years ago.
+And in fact I realize that I never applied it until two or three years ago.
 I've finally managed to really become myself.
 It's a liberation.
 In fact, I realize that no matter who you are, what you do, people will always have something to say about it, so you might as well do the things you really like.
-You might as well just be yourself, and then you'll feel better, and other people won't change no matter what."
+You might as well really be yourself, and then you'll feel better and other people won't change no matter what."

 If you had to sum up your portrait or your struggle in one word?